rise8-us/rise8-us/docs/practice-playbook.md

 An engineer on a balanced team is responsible for the technical delivery of a product to the customer.
 They focus their time on building a secure, reliable, scalable, and maintainable product.
 The engineer brings a unique perspective to the team as they best understand the amount of work needed to build features.
 They also understand the impact technical debt can have on velocity.
 They work hand in hand with the product manager to buy down risks through backlog prioritization.
 The engineer also works with the designer to execute a design system and tease out technical pain points from the user.
 The engineer works with operations to optimize product delivery and support.

-A Balanced Team is:

-“A team management philosophy that has people with a variety of skills and perspectives that support each other towards a shared goal.” - balancedteam.org
+> “A team management philosophy that has people with a variety of skills and perspectives that support each other towards a shared goal.” - balancedteam.org

 ## Foundation
 **Agile Manifesto Principles**

 1. Our highest priority is to satisfy the customer through early and continuous delivery of valuable software.
-2. Welcome changing requirements, even late in development.
+1. Welcome changing requirements, even late in development.
 Agile processes harness change for the customer’s competitive advantage.
-3. Deliver working software frequently, from a couple of weeks to a couple of months, with a preference to the shorter timescale.
+1. Deliver working software frequently, from a couple of weeks to a couple of months, with a preference to the shorter timescale.
-4. Business people and developers must work together daily throughout the project.
+1. Business people and developers must work together daily throughout the project.
-5. Build projects around motivated individuals.
+1. Build projects around motivated individuals.
 Give them the environment and support they need, and trust them to get the job done.
-6. The most efficient and effective method of conveying information to and within a development team is face-to-face conversation.
+1. The most efficient and effective method of conveying information to and within a development team is face-to-face conversation.
-7. Working software is the primary measure of progress.
+1. Working software is the primary measure of progress.
-8. Agile processes promote sustainable development.
+1. Agile processes promote sustainable development.
 The sponsors, developers, and users should be able to maintain a constant pace indefinitely.
-9. Continuous attention to technical excellence and good design enhances agility.
+1. Continuous attention to technical excellence and good design enhances agility.
-10. Simplicity – the art of maximizing the amount of work not done – is essential.
+1. Simplicity – the art of maximizing the amount of work not done – is essential.
-11. The best architectures, requirements, and designs emerge from self-organizing teams.
+1. The best architectures, requirements, and designs emerge from self-organizing teams.
-12. At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly.
+1. At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly.

 ### Rise8 Takes

 - Enablement is a primary skillset we practice here at Rise8.
 Not only building the product but helping build the team's skillset to continue product development.
 - Pair engineers with projects they love.